 When shopping for a gorgeous diamond ring, chances are you first look at the 4Cs: clarity, cut, color and carat.
 But did you know there are other elements to consider when choosing a diamond?
-Fluorescence is big one.
+Fluorescence is a big one, which is why we created this useful guide to diamond fluorescence for you to use.
 Its name may sound lovely, but it might surprise you to find out that fluorescence is not always a good thing.

 Diamonds and UV Light